-This episode will be streaming online from July 21 to August 4.
+This episode will be streaming online for two weeks from July 21 to August 4.
 Catch episodes of "Borgen" that aren't currently streaming via our recaps here.

 The series premiere of "Borgen" demonstrated exactly why the show won Best International TV series at last year's British Academy Television Awards.
 And across the pond, it's being hailed by The New York Times, The Daily Beast, and Salon, among other media outlets, as one of the best shows on TV.
 The Danish political drama, which was conceived by veteran TV showrunner Adam Price and produced by the creative team behind the original "The Killing," is suspenseful yet surprisingly simple, sophisticated yet shockingly sexy.

 The episode, like all others in the series, opens with a quote that perfectly frames the upcoming 60 minutes of drama.
 "A prince should have no other aim or thought, but war and its organization and discipline" from Machiavelli's The Prince float on screen.
 The prince in this instance is a princess, Birgitte Nyborg Christensen (Sidse Babett Knudsen) - the leader of the Moderate Party.
 She evolves throughout the show and must decide whether to get blood on her hands as she navigates Denmark's treacherous political terrain or watch from the sidelines in the hopes that the right side will ultimately be victorious.